MCAL: Minimum Cost Human-Machine Active Labeling: Conclusions

 \section{Conclusions}

-Motivated by the emergence of labeling platforms such as Amazon Sagemaker~\cite{sagemaker} and Google Labeling Services~\cite{googlelabeling}, which incurs prohibitive human labeling cost, this paper asks: ``How to label a data set at minimum cost''?
-To do this, it trains a classifier $\clD$ using a set $\set{B}$ from the data set to label $\set{S}$ samples, and uses humans to label the rest.
-The key challenge is to find the optimal value of $\set{B}$ that minimizes total cost. \sysname first estimates $\cset{B}$ by modeling the accuracy vs. training set size as a truncated power-law, then uses active learning to find samples to include in $\set{B}$ to minimize overall cost, of which training cost can be a significant component.
-The evaluation shows that it can achieve up to 6$\times$ lower cost than using humans to label the data set, and is always cheaper than using active learning with the lowest-cost batch size.
+Motivated by the need of data engineering for increasingly advanced ML applications as well as the the prohibitive human labeling cost, this paper asks: ``How to label a data set at minimum cost''?
+To do this, it trains a classifier using a set $\set{B}$ from the data set to label $\set{S}$ samples, and uses humans to label the rest.
+The key challenge is to balance human- ($\set{B}$) vs. machine-labels ($\set{S}$) that minimizes total cost. \sysname jointly optimizes the selection by modeling the active learning accuracy vs. training size as a truncated power-law, and search for minimum cost strategy while respecting error constraints.
+The evaluation shows that it can achieve up to 6$\times$ lower cost than using humans, and is always cheaper than active learning with the lowest-cost batch size.